odan/slim4-skeleton/docs/domain.md

 This architecture also respects the [SOLID](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) principles to be [TDD](https://hackernoon.com/introduction-to-test-driven-development-tdd-61a13bc92d92) - friendly as much as possible.

 Read more: [Services vs Objects](https://dontpaniclabs.com/blog/post/2017/10/12/services-vs-objects)

-## Services

-Here is the right place for complex **business logic** e.g. calculation, validation, file creation etc.
-Business logic is a step up on complexity over CRUD (Create, Read, Update and Delete) operations.

-This layer provides cohesive, high-level logic for related parts of an application.
-This layer is invoked directly by the Controllers.

-The business logic should be placed in the service classes, and we should aim for a fat model layer and thin controller layer.

 ### Best practices